 Balancing a busy schedule while ensuring that your child has a nutritious lunch can be efficiently managed by using simple, high-protein recipes alongside practical packing strategies.
 Meals that incorporate protein, such as egg-based dishes, baked chicken meatballs, chicken salad, or pasta salad with peanut sauce, can support sustained energy levels throughout the day.

-Involving children in the lunch preparation process can foster their interest in trying new foods.
-Studies suggest that participation in food selection and preparation is linked to greater willingness to explore diverse dietary options.
-Engaging children in this way not only addresses their preferences but also promotes healthy eating habits.
+Involving children in the lunch preparation process can foster their interest in trying new foods — and is linked to greater willingness to explore diverse dietary options.

 Additional Lunch Resources and Meal Planning Tools